 Overall, the role of ovulation tracking in planning pregnancy can be seen as a supportive one and not as a sure shot method to ensure a positive outcome.
 Women can attempt a cycle or two of the same so that they can learn to correlate the findings with the physical symptoms of ovulation such as abdominal pain and changes in cervical mucus.
 Moreover, the cost of scans and the stress it exerts on the couple would not be justified if the doctor recommends ovulation tracking cycle after cycle.

-Gaudium IVF is a leading infertility clinic in India and is acclaimed for high standards of treatment and services it offers to the patient.
+Gaudium IVF is a leading IVF Centre in Delhi, India and is acclaimed for high standards of treatment and services it offers to the patient.
 The clinic not only excels in advanced Assisted Reproductive Techniques but also ensures solutions for all kinds of gynecological complications.

-Visit Gaudium IVF f or free second opinion from Dr Manika Khanna, one of the top infertility specialists in India.
+Visit Gaudium IVF Centre or free second opinion from Dr Manika Khanna, one of the top infertility specialists in India.